firstdraft/guides/planning-your-idea.md

 The aim of this exercise is to plan out an idea to build so that we can start to domain model, i.e., plan out our tables and columns.

-If you think you're ready to do that, then you can skip to the next article, [Creating a First Draft Idea](creating-a-first-draft-idea.md).
+If you think you're already ready to do that, then you can skip to the next article, [Creating a First Draft Idea](creating-a-first-draft-idea.md).
 Otherwise, read on.

 ## Coming up with an idea